bldavies/bldavies.com/content/blog/2019-01-06-strava-api-access.md

 ```

 opens a browser window at a web page for accepting the authentication request.
-Doing so provides a confirmation message:
+Doing so redirects me to the callback domain ("localhost") and prints a confirmation message:

 > Authentication complete.
 Please close this page and return to R.